Advanced Leadership Initiative Fellow, Harvard University

 Inducted in: 2014

-She has also served as Vice President, Technical Sales for the IBM Software Group, overseeing IBM's technical sales execution for IBM's 5,000+ globally dispersed technical sales professionals.
+She served as vice president in technical sales for the IBM Software Group, which oversaw IBM’s technical sales execution for IBM’s over 5,000 globally dispersed technical sales professionals.

-Ms. States serves as Chair of the Board of Visitors, Northeastern University, D'Amore-McKim School of Business, and as a member of the Board of Trustees, International House, New York.
-She is also a member of the Executive Leadership Council (ELC).
+Lauren serves as chair of the board of visitors at Northeastern University and D'Amore-McKim School of Business.
+She is a member of the board of trustees at the International House, New York.

 WITI is the premier global organization helping tech-savvy women attain their professional goals.
 With a global network of smart, talented women & a market reach exceeding 2 million, WITI has established powerful strategic alliances and programs to provide connections, resources, & opportunities within a supportive environment of women committed to helping each other.
 WITI's mission is to empower women worldwide to achieve unimagined possibilities and transformations through technology, leadership and economic prosperity.